CHAPTER ONE: Well, here we are! NOW what?

 A crescendo of concentrated hell let loose from the darkness as the artillery boomed, pounded, cracked, in a wild, vengeful roar, sending shells of all calibers zooming toward the enemy across the Rhine.
 From the third section the enemy lay a scant three hundred yards on a midstream island.

 Jerry started to register, cutting loose with 88mm's and those damned mortars.
 3A's mount torn to shreds by a direct hit − NAVE, RUNK, the rest of the section barely made it to the foxholes.
 NAVE himself received scalp wounds from the flying bite of shrapnel and a Darkie soldier from Engineers was horribly cut up.
-The hero of that hellish night, RUNK, braved shellfire showing complete disregard for his own life to move the two wounded men to a place of safety.
+The hero of that hellish night, RUNK, braved shellfire showing complete disregard for his own life to move the two wounded men to a place of safety.5A had a shell tear through their tent splatter against the side of the truck, pockmarking it with jagged holes.

 All night long, the men out there too close for comfort to the enemy were pinned down, sweating out a ceaseless, nerve shattering barrage and counter barrage.
 Mysterious things happened.
 Light, signal lights shone in windows.
 Flashlights, signals came from the blackness of buildings.
 Always the enemy fire very accurate, very close.
 PETTY can tell of it.
 RUNK knows what it was like.
 So does TAYLOR.
 So did POINTDEXTER!
 Not many a man could stand up under what he had to take.